jan-dh/md-blog/src/pages/sketch-tailwind/index.md

   'grey': '#b8c2cc',
   ...theme.colors,
 ```
-By adding the colors at the end, the theme will overwrite values that were are already present before the spread operator.
+By adding the colors at the end, the theme will overwrite values that are already present before the spread operator.
 This way you make sure you're using the colors you defined, not the defaults already present.

 ## Try it!